jossalgon/teamSpeakTelegram/README.md

 /start | Reply with a welcome message
 /ts | Reply with the connected users
-/mention | Join to receive a forwarded messsage if contains @flandas
+/mention | Join to receive a forwarded messsage if contains @flandas /generate | Generate an invitation link
+/id | Reply with your telegram id
 ![Example bot](http://imgur.com/lkx8Mqn.jpg)